base2code/EWV/README.md

 # EWV
-Electromagnetic wave visualization using Apple ARKit
+Electromagnetic wave simulation using Apple ARKit

 ## In development